 An instance of the Agent Manager is automatically installed with new installations of the Management Server.
 This embedded Agent Manager instance runs on the Management Server machine.
 You can deploy agents to the embedded Agent Manager if you want to monitor the machine on which the Management Server runs.
 You can also deploy instances of the Agent Manager to remote hosts.

 Figure 2.
 Foglight Agent Manager diagram

 The Agent Manager communicates with Foglight agents using a variety of protocols, as indicated in Figure 2.
+For more information, see the Foglight Agent Manager Guide.

 Foglight cartridges